openpreserve/ViPER/docs/maintainer/index.md

 #### Pre-requisites

-The [`prerequisites.yml`](https://github.com/openpreserve/ddhn-forge/blob/master/ansible/roles/ddhn.setup/tasks/prerequisites.yml) sub-role installs any apt package dependencies.
-The package list is the `ddhn_env_apt_defaults` variable in the [roles' main default file](https://github.com/openpreserve/ddhn-forge/blob/master/ansible/roles/ddhn.setup/defaults/main.yml).
+The [`prerequisites.yml`](https://github.com/openpreserve/ViPER/blob/main/ansible/roles/ddhn.setup/tasks/prerequisites.yml) sub-role installs any apt package dependencies.
+The package list is the `ddhn_env_apt_defaults` variable in the [roles' main default file](https://github.com/openpreserve/ViPER/blob/main/ansible/roles/ddhn.setup/defaults/main.yml).

 #### User tasks

-The [`user.yml`](https://github.com/openpreserve/ddhn-forge/blob/master/ansible/roles/ddhn.setup/tasks/user.yml) sub-role creates a sudo user to administer the environment.
-Again, the task is configurable using variables in the [roles' main default file](https://github.com/openpreserve/ddhn-forge/blob/master/ansible/roles/ddhn.setup/defaults/main.yml).
+The [`user.yml`](https://github.com/openpreserve/ViPER/blob/main/ansible/roles/ddhn.setup/tasks/user.yml) sub-role creates a sudo user to administer the environment.
+Again, the task is configurable using variables in the [roles' main default file](https://github.com/openpreserve/ViPER/blob/main/ansible/roles/ddhn.setup/defaults/main.yml).

+Note that this role requires that the user's has an RSA public key is available in a file: `~/.ssh/id_rsa`.
+The public key is added to the user's `~/.ssh/authorized_keys` file using the Ansible `authorized_key` module.
+If no such file exists, the role/task will fail.
+This can be fixed by generating a key pair with the command `ssh-keygen -t rsa" and accepting the defaults.

 #### Security

-The [`security`](https://github.com/openpreserve/ddhn-forge/blob/master/ansible/roles/ddhn.setup/tasks/security) role hardens SSH access, no password and no root access, while setting up firewall rules.
+The [`security`](https://github.com/openpreserve/ViPER/blob/main/ansible/roles/ddhn.setup/tasks/security) role hardens SSH access, no password and no root access, while setting up firewall rules.
 The thinking is that the environment should be secure with port access only opened where required.

 ### viper.tools

-The [`viper.tools`](https://github.com/openpreserve/ddhn-forge/blob/master/ansible/roles/viper.tools) role installs the digital preservation tools.
+The [`viper.tools`](https://github.com/openpreserve/ViPER/blob/main/ansible/roles/viper.tools) role installs the digital preservation tools.
 It comprises a series of sub-roles, one for each tool.
 The general workflow for a tool is:

 - download the tool source to '/usr/local/src/<tool-name>';
 - download the tool installation package and install to `/usr/local/lib/<tool-name>`;